 Deimos no longer exists as such.
-In the wake of the Eros incident, the forces of the United Nations completely destroy destroyed one of Mars' two moons.
+Following nuclear annihilation of the Earth-Mars joint Phoebe Research Station and the Saturnian satellite in the wake of the Eros Incident, the United Nations destroyed one of Mars' two moons.
 Prior to becoming a smudge in the Martian sky, Deimos hosted military facilities and a deep radar station.
-Earth's government declared the nuclear annihilation of the Phoebe Research Station as a provocation, despite Earth itself previously sending its own ship to trail Martian ships at a number of stations.
+Earth's government declared the Phoebe demolition a provocation, despite Earth itself previously sending its own ship to trail Martian ships at a number of stations.